 New Hampshire analyzes swimming water for indicator organism to protect public health at beaches.
 E. coli is the most appropriate organism for freshwater and Enterococci are most appropriate for marine waters.

 The Beach Program also collects cyanobacteria samples observed at beaches in order to identify possible cyanotoxins.
 Certain species of cyanobacteria produce harmful toxins that can cause illness in animals, including humans, if ingested in large quantities, or upon contact with the skin or mucous membranes (See Health Risks Associated with Toxic Cyanobacteria.)

-When bacteria samples exceed the state standards a beach advisory will be posted by DES or a beach may be closed at the discretion of the town.
+When bacteria samples exceed the state standards a beach advisory is posted by DES.
+A beach may be closed at the discretion of the town.
 Current advisories are updated as results become available, 24 hours after sample collection.